-The Manager is entitled to deduct from the Redemption Price an amount which it considers represents an appropriate allowance for extraordinary transactional fees or expenses, including stamp duty, other taxes, brokerage, bank charges, transfer fees and registration fees, which would be incurred by the relevant Sub-Fund in realising assets to provide funds to meet any redemption request.
+Where specified in the relevant Appendix, the Manager may deduct from the Redemption Price an amount which it considers represents an appropriate allowance for extraordinary transactional fees or expenses, including stamp duty, other taxes, brokerage, bank charges, transfer fees and registration fees, which would be incurred by the relevant Sub-Fund in realising assets to provide funds to meet any redemption request.
 Any such deducted amount will be retained by and form part of the assets of the relevant Sub-Fund.
-Please also refer to the section "Adjustment of Prices" in this Explanatory Memorandum for details.
+Please also refer to the section "Adjustment of Prices" in this Explanatory Memorandum and the relevant Appendix for details.